 Major Retailers That Don’t Accept American Express: Costco, small non-chain stores/restaurants

-Costco takes Visa credit cards, Visa debit cards and Visa gift cards.
-In fact, Costco only takes Visa cards.
-You cannot use Mastercard, Discover or American Express cards at Costco.
+Yes, Costco accepts all Visa credit cards, Visa debit cards and Visa gift cards.
+In fact, Costco has a contract with Visa and only takes Visa cards.
+This means you cannot use Mastercard, Discover or American Express cards at Costco.
 If you don’t have a Visa card, you will have to pay by cash or check.
 This has been the case since June 2016, when Costco switched from only accepting American Express cards.… read full answer

 It’s not common for retailers to have an exclusive relationship with one card network.
 Most stores that accept Visa also take Mastercard.
 It’s more common for stores to not take Discover or American Express.

 Costco & Visa Facts

 Costco takes all Visa credit cards, debit cards and gift cards.

 Costco only takes Visa cards.
 They won’t accept Mastercard, Discover or American Express.

 You can tell if your card is a Visa by looking for the Visa logo (usually on the front).

 If you don’t have a Visa card, you’ll only be able to pay with cash, a check or a prepaid Costco Cash Card.